XinyueZ/isochrone-isodistance/README.md

 # Setup

 In order to use isochrone & isodistance the [Google's Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start) must be turned on.
-If the result locations must be sorted the [Google's Geocode API](https://developers.google.com/maps/documentation/geocoding/start) should also be used, please use same API-Key for both APIs.
+If the result locations must be sorted according to their bearings the [Google's Geocode API](https://developers.google.com/maps/documentation/geocoding/start) should also be used, please use same API-Key for both APIs.

 ### 🛑 Don't forget in project